binh234/AI-ML/004_Midjourney/README.md

 ### Model

 Midjourney periodically releases updated versions of its models to enhance efficiency, coherence, and image quality.
-Each model has its own strengths and is designed for specific types of images.
+Each model has its strengths and is designed for specific types of images.

 A model can be selected for a generation job by adding its respective parameter at the end of the image prompt.
 The available models are: